 - Slowly add starch mix to sugar syrup with lemon juice.

-- Keep stirring on low flame and add 1 tbsp ghee.
+- Keep stirring on low flame and add 1 tablespoon ghee.

-- Keep on mixing so that no lumps are formed and add 1 tbsp ghee again.
+- Keep on mixing so that no lumps are formed and add 1 tablespoon ghee again.

 - Add nuts and add more ghee slowly while you keep on cooking on a low flame.